SamuelSwartzberg/sabi-no-tenki/design-docs.md

   --significant-figures FIGURES
     give this amount of significant figures (e.g. --significant-figures 1 -> 25.1 C)
   --emoji / --text
-    Show things such as current weather as emoji, text, or both (e.g. 'Rainy', '🌧', or '🌧 Rainy'
+    Show things such as current weather as emoji, text, or both (e.g. 'Rainy', '🌧', or '🌧 Rainy')
 ```

-config file: In TOML
-  options: cache duration
-Cache:
-  Cache should work partially, that is we store any result in cache in such a way that we can access it easily and combine it with data from a new request
+## Output

+outputs in CSV-like syntax, unless `-h` is specified. (complies with UNIX philosophy of using text as the main tool of data transmition and being combinable with other programs)

+## Config

+reads from a `$XDG_CONFIG_HOME/sabi-no-tenki` file.
+Formatted in TOML.
+Set options here as `option=value`.

+## Caching

+If caching is enabled, will cache responses and reuse them if still considered valid.
+On partial cache hit, will revalidate, as the cost of revalidating some vs all the cache are nearly the same.

-Program flow:
+## Program flow
   ```
   Parse input
   -> if invalid or --help -> return the relevant thing